Log in

 Centre for Development Support, Municipal Capability & Partnership Programme

-South Africa, Canada, Australia
+Africa, North America, Australia

 Mining companies worldwide have been prime movers in the creation of mining towns.
 Though these towns are of many kinds, all over the world they are going through a similar process of “normalisation” – freeing themselves from their mother companies.
 This paper compares the way mining towns in three countries, Australia, Canada and South Africa, have been shaped by changes in production processes and changes in company and government policies.
 It examines how the local communities are involved and how they respond to the requirements of “open” towns.
 The difficulties that mining towns experience in dealing with both boom and bust cycles are also noted.